-A registered holder of the Series A Preferred Shares is entitled to require the Corporation to redeem all or any of its Series A Preferred Shares by filing a redemption request notice.
+A registered holder of the Series A or Series F Preferred Shares is entitled to require the Corporation to redeem all or any of its Series A or F Preferred Shares by filing a redemption request notice.
 A redemption request notice must be received by the Corporation at least 90 days prior to the redemption date.